SDGforskning/sdg-strings/SDG06_query_topic_WoS.md

     OR
     (
       ("aquaculture" OR "farm*" OR "industr*" OR "livestock" OR "agricultur*" OR "household$" OR "domestic" OR "urban" OR "dumping")
-        NEAR/15
-          ("waste" OR "discharge" OR "runoff" OR "run off")
+      NEAR/15 ("waste" OR "discharge" OR "runoff" OR "run off")
     )
+    OR "plastic$" OR "microplastic$" OR "micro plastic$" OR "nanoplastic$" OR "nano plastic$"
     OR
-    "plastic$" OR "microplastic$" OR "micro plastic$" OR "nanoplastic$" OR "nano plastic$"
-    OR
       (
         ("pharmaceutic*" OR "antibiotic*" OR "medical"
         OR "pathogen*" OR  "bacteria" OR "virus" OR "viruses" OR "protozoa" OR "helminth$" OR "parasite$"
-      OR "Legionella pneumophila" OR "E. coli" OR "Escherichia coli " OR "coliforms" OR "Vibrio cholerae" OR "Salmonella" OR "Shigella" OR "Campylobacter" OR "Rotavirus" OR "Norovirus" OR "Hepatitis" OR "Adenovirus" OR "Cryptosporidium" OR "arsenic" OR "fluoride*" )
+        OR "Legionella pneumophila" OR "E. coli" OR "Escherichia coli " OR "coliforms" OR "Vibrio cholerae" OR "Salmonella" OR "Shigella" OR "Campylobacter" OR "Rotavirus" OR "Norovirus" OR "Hepatitis" OR "Adenovirus" OR "Cryptosporidium" OR "arsenic" OR "fluoride*"
+        )
         NEAR/3 ("contaminat*" OR "pollut*" OR "residue*")
       )
     OR
       (
-      ("heavy metal$" OR "toxic metal$" OR "mercury" OR "arsenic" OR "cadmium" OR "chromium" OR "copper" OR "nickel" OR "organotin$" OR "tributyltin" OR "TBT" OR "mining" OR "mine tailing$" OR "oil") NEAR/15 "contamination"
+        ("heavy metal$" OR "toxic metal$" OR "mercury" OR "arsenic" OR "cadmium" OR "chromium" OR "copper" OR "nickel" OR "organotin$" OR "tributyltin" OR "TBT" OR "mining" OR "mine tailing$" OR "oil" )
+        NEAR/15 "contamination"
       )
     OR "contaminated" OR "contaminant$" OR "toxic chemical$" OR "endocrine disrupting chemical$"
     OR "persistent organic pollutant$" OR "pesticide$" OR "herbicide$" OR "polychlorinated biphenyl$" OR "PCB" OR "DDT"